xchapter7x/goutil/README.md

 goutil -> itertools
 ======

-Map - function which allows us to iterate over Slice, Array, chan and Map types
-      and execute a function on each of the elements in those structures.

-CMap - version of the Map function
-        which will loop and run the function concurrently using go routines.

 Iterate - function which turns all typically
             iterable objects into object accepted by the range command